leonmck-dsp-dev/leonmck-dsp-dev/README.md

 - 👋 Hi, I’m @leonmck-dsp-dev
 - 👀 I’m interested in ...
-DSP
+ML, DSP, audio software and software engineering in general
-- 🌱 I’m currently learning ...
-C
+- 🌱 I’m currently learning ... javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...anything
  - 📫 How to reach me ...
+At lstarrmckenzie@gmail.com

 <!---
 leonmck-dsp-dev/leonmck-dsp-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.